williamkray/maubot-gifme/README.md

 `command_prefix`: the command to use for this module. defaults to `gifme`.

+`command_aliases`: a list of aliases the command should also respond to. useful if you want it to act as a drop-in replacement for a different command that people are already used to, like `giphy`.

 `allow_fallback`: enables the ability for gifme to return a result from giphy if no suitable option is found internally. requires that a giphy api key is added, otherwise fallback will return an error. set to either `true` or `false`